Ikaros-Robotics/icarus_nano/README.md

 If you're new here, check out the [README](https://github.com/steelgit/icarus_pi/tree/master) in my parent repo for more information on the project!

-This repository contains information on how to add SLAM and Nav2 to your robot to enable autonomous navigation capabilities.
+This repository contains the code and information on how to run SLAM and Nav2 on your robot to enable autonomous navigation capabilities.
+Additionally, we have provided support for adding a Raspberry Pi camera to your robot.

 ![Icarus Video](https://github.com/steelgit/icarus_pi/blob/master/docs/Icarus_Video.gif "Video of Icarus Operating Autonomously")